Mithun-Nag/Evolution_of_Caspase_ensemble/README.md

 # 📊 Centrality Analysis and Figure Reproduction
+This repository contains scripts and Jupyter notebooks for analyzing and visualizing residue interaction networks in apoptotic caspases.
+The analysis focuses on degree and betweenness centrality metrics to identify key residues involved in allosteric regulation and conformational dynamics.
+The visualizations are generated using Seaborn to provide clear and interpretable insights into structural communication pathways.
+This work is part of the manuscript titled “Evolution-guided centrality analysis reveals allosteric communication hotspots in apoptotic caspases”, currently under review for publication in the Biochemical Journal.
 This repository contains the code and data required to reproduce the **centrality-based network analysis** and generate **Figures 2, S2, and Supplementary Figure S9** for the manuscript.

 ---